IDAES/idaes-pse/docs_rst/models/power_generation/turbine_inlet.rst

 .. module:: idaes.unit_models.power_generation.turbine_inlet

+This is a steam power generation turbine model for the inlet stage.
 The turbine inlet model is based on:

 Liese, (2014).
 "Modeling of a Steam Turbine Including Partial Arc Admission for Use in a Process Simulation Software Environment."
 Journal of Engineering for Gas Turbines and Power. v136, November